This procedure outlines the tasks required when making the following applications by emergency care:

-- In terms of service of emergency care applications, you must make ‘reasonable inquiries’ to locate and serve the relevant parties by hand.
+- In terms of service of applications by emergency care, you must make ‘reasonable inquiries’ to locate and serve the relevant parties.
 At a minimum you should attend their last known address, call telephone numbers recorded on CRIS and make enquiries with family members to attempt to locate and serve a party.

-- If you are unable to locate and serve all parties prior to the hearing, you must serve them outside the Court on the day of the hearing (if they attend court) and then complete the affidavit of service and upload to the CMS Portal.
+- If you are unable to locate and serve all parties prior to the hearing, you must serve them on the day of the hearing (if they attend court) and then complete the affidavit of service and upload to the CMS Portal.

-- For metropolitan courts and rural headquarter courts (this includes Ballarat, Bendigo, Geelong, Latrobe Valley and Shepparton) file the original application, affidavit/s of service and copies of redacted CRIS notes (see below) with the court registry prior to 1pm (2pm at Melbourne Children’s Court for a secure welfare related placement) and be ready to proceed for a submissions hearing by 3pm.
+- For metropolitan courts and rural headquarter courts (this includes Ballarat, Bendigo, Geelong, Latrobe Valley and Shepparton) file the original application, affidavit/s of service and copies of redacted CRIS notes (see below) electronically with the court registry prior to 1pm (2pm at Melbourne Children’s Court for a secure welfare related placement) and be ready to proceed for a submissions hearing by 3pm.

 - Affidavit/s of service will be uploaded after the application has been lodged in the CMS portal through the ‘file a document tab’ in the client court file.